Paula Cooper Gallery: Predecessors

-Cooper ran her own space, the Paula Johnson Gallery, from 1964 to 1966, where Walter De Maria launched his first solo show in New York.
+Cooper entered the New York art world aged 21 working at the World House Galleries on Madison Avenue.
+She then ran her own space, the Paula Johnson Gallery, from 1964 to 1966, where Walter De Maria launched his first solo show in New York.
 She worked for Park Place Gallery from 1965 to 1967, a co-operative gallery of five painters and five sculptors, including Mark di Suvero, Leo Valledor, Robert Grosvenor, and David Novros.

 1968–1975

 According to The New York Observer: "The history of Paula Cooper Gallery is, in many ways, the history of the New York art world."
 Cooper opened the first gallery at 96 Prince Street with $4,400 in October 1968.

 “I didn’t like uptown,” Ms. Cooper told The Observer.
 “I thought it was just little shops.
 I looked downtown.
 And people told me that I was crazy to open there.
 That no one would go there.”
 The gallery opened with an exhibition to benefit the Student Mobilization Committee to End the War in Vietnam, working alongside Veterans Against the War; proceeds of sales were split 50-50 between the artists and the committee.
 The exhibition featured LeWitt’s first wall drawing, and included works by Carl Andre, Jo Baer, Dan Flavin, Donald Judd, and Robert Ryman.
 That show is now widely recognized as seminal in the development of a new generation of rigorous and challenging work.

 By 1975, the neighborhood had been renamed SoHo, and included 83 other art galleries.